nyjackson/dreu2020/index.md

 ## About My Project

 Combining virtual reality and computer science education, Dr. Anderson, Keanna Wright, and I will be working on a program that highlights coding errors by visualizing the code's effect on memory in VR: enabling students to attain a better mental model of the abstractness of memory.
-I will be using Javascript, specifically node.js and React 360, to create a browser compatible version, while Keanna will be working on an Unity based version.
+I will be using Javascript, specifically node.js and React 360, to create a browser-compatible version, while Keanna will be working on a Unity-based version.

 [My Final Report](files/finalreport.pdf)